 Although a degree program in management is not offered, the Organization and Administration Program contains a number of professional management courses.

-309. Management Seminar.
+609. Management Seminar.
 (3-0).
 Credit 3.
 I, S

 Study of organization theory and its application to business systems.
-Prerequisites: Graduate classification; approval of instructor.
+Prerequisites: Graduate classification; approval of instructor; Mgmt.
+655 or equivalent.